 - Try distracting yourself from a difficult situation for a short while by doing something you enjoy, such as reading or listening to music.

 - Use mindfulness to tap into your thoughts.
-Intercept the negative “self talk” before it takes hold, replacing it with a realistic appraisal of the situation
+Intercept the negative “self talk” before it takes hold, replacing it with a realistic appraisal of the situation and positive self-talk.

 Of course all of these suggestions are practices.
 You need to do them regularly and consistently so that they can help bring about the changes you are looking for.